 4. Circles around the nose, capturing the lips.

-Vibration: beat on the wing of the nose with the index finger on one side, then on the other, then simultaneously from both sides, pronouncing the sound "m".
+Vibration: index finger tap the wing of the nose on one side, then on the other, then on both sides simultaneously, pronouncing the sound “m”.

 Breathing exercises

-Normalize breathing and make the vocal cords vibrate from the paralyzed side.
+They normalize breathing and make the vocal cords vibrate on the paralyzed side.

-3. Perform smoothly, without straining the shoulders, neck, arms.
+3. Perform smoothly, without tension in the shoulders, neck, or arms.

-4. Feel how the diaphragm, intercostal muscles, lower abdominal muscles work.
+4. Feel how the diaphragm, intercostal muscles, and lower abdominal muscles work.

 5. Ventilate the room before class.